hchiam/learning-css/README.md

       <style>
         /* then use it: */
         .variable-font {
-          font-family: 'Web Font Name';
+          font-family: "Web Font Name";
           font-weight: 777;
+          font-variation-settings: "slnt" -10; /* slant, and other things: wght, wdth, slnt, ital, opsz */ /* which correspond to font-weight, font-stretch, font-style with deg, ... */
           font-variation-settings:
-            "slnt" -10; /* slant, and other things: wght, wdth, slnt, ital, opsz */ /* which correspond to font-weight, font-stretch, font-style with deg, ... */
-          font-variation-settings:
-            /* and custom-named axes/"levers" in UPPERCASE like: */
-            "CASL" 0.8, /* "casual" */
+            /* and custom-named axes/"levers" in UPPERCASE like: */ "CASL" 0.8, /* "casual" */
               "CRSV" 1; /* "cursive" */
         }
       </style>
     </head>
     ```

   - use variable fonts for a more expressive/polished look at no extra cost